nigomezcr/IPT-Col-2021/12-Metallic-Forest/Readme.md

-Problem 12: Metallic Forest
+# Problem 12: Metallic Forest

-Statement: ...
+In the electrolysis of aqueous solutions of metal salts, fractal-like dendrites can begin to grow gradually on the electrodes.
+How can the dendrites shape and fractal dimension be controlled by choice and variation of the setup parameters?